WRiegs/Squidly/README.md

 ```

 ## Data Availability
-All datasets used in the paper are available here (contact Will or Ariane :) for now)
+All datasets used in the paper are available here https://zenodo.org/records/15541320.

 ## Reproducing Squidly
 We developed reproduction scripts for each benchmark training/test scenario.